 Nigeria Customs Clarifies Free Import Duty on Solar Panels

-In a circular titled "Clarification on the Classification of Solar Panels," signed by Deputy Comptroller CK Niagwan, the customs department addressed the issue to prevent further misunderstanding.
-According to the circular, some customs units classified solar panels under Heading 85.01 instead of 85.41.
+The Nigeria Customs Service (NCS) has reaffirmed the duty-free status of solar panels, addressing widespread confusion over their tariff classification.
+This clarification came in a circular titled “Clarification on the Classification of Solar Panels,” signed by Deputy Comptroller CK Niagwan.
+The document aims to prevent further misunderstanding, noting that some customs units had been mistakenly classifying solar panels under Heading 85.01 instead of 85.41.

 The Impact of Misclassification on Solar Businesses